ProfessionalWiki/ExternalContent/README.md

 Content from Bitbucket can be embedded via the `#bitbucket` [parser function].

-This function takes a URL and includes the following Bitbucket specific behavior:
+This function takes a URL and includes the following Bitbucket-specific behavior:
-* Validation that the URL matches has the Bitbucket repository structure
+* Validation that the URL matches the Bitbucket repository structure
 * `/browse` URLs are automatically turned into `/raw` URLs
 * Pointing to the repository root will automatically retrieve `README.md`